-The Company has the option to first assess qualitative factors, by performing a step zero qualitative analysis, to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If, after assessing the events or circumstances, the Company determines it is not more likely than not that the fair value of a reporting unit is greater than its carrying amount, the two-step impairment test is not required.
-If the Company concludes otherwise, the Company is required to perform the first step of the two-step impairment test.
-In the first step of the goodwill impairment test, the estimated fair value of a reporting unit is compared to the carrying amount in order to determine if impairment is indicated.
+The Company has the option to first assess qualitative factors, by performing a qualitative analysis, to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If, after assessing the events or circumstances, the Company determines it is not more likely than not that the fair value of a reporting unit is greater than its carrying amount, the impairment test is not required.
+If the Company concludes otherwise, the Company is required to perform a quantitative impairment test.
+In the quantitative impairment test, the estimated fair value of a reporting unit is compared to the carrying amount in order to determine if impairment is indicated.
 If the estimated fair value exceeds the carrying amount, the reporting unit is not deemed to be impaired.
-If the estimated fair value is below the carrying value of the reporting unit, the second step of the goodwill impairment test is required to determine the amount of impairment.
-The second step of the goodwill impairment test determines the implied fair value of the goodwill that is compared to the carrying value of goodwill for the reporting unit to determine the amount of the impairment.
+If the estimated fair value is below the carrying value of the reporting unit, the difference is the amount of impairment.